bob16795/markup/README.md

 #### pdf_groff

 - author: the author of the document
-- author: the author of the document
+- title: the title of the document
+- title_page: if defined will add a title page to the document
+- title_head: the level of the first heading

+#### pdf_latex

 - author: the author of the document
 - title: the title of the document
 - title_page: if defined will add a title page to the document